utz82/tiatune/readme.txt

 Sequence
 ========

-The sequence contains a list of ids of pointers to patterns, in the order in which they are to be played.
+The sequence contains a list of 8-bit IDs of pointers to patterns, in the order in which they are to be played.
 The sequence list must be terminated with a 0-byte.
 The sequence may at most contain 255 entries.

-The pattern pointer are split into a hi-byte and a lo-byte part, labelled "pattern_lookup_hi" and "pattern_lookup_lo", respectively.
-The pattern pointer must be ordered like the pattern definitions.
+The pattern lookup table is split into a hi-byte and a lo-byte part, labelled "pattern_lookup_hi" and "pattern_lookup_lo", respectively.
+Pattern pointers must be ordered by their respective IDs.
 The lo-list must be terminated with the lo-pointer to the byte after the last pattern.
 For the hi-pointer, two pointers are encoded into one byte (see example below).

 The most simple sequence would thus be: